egdelgadillo/eslint-plugin-require-ts-check/README.md

 2. Fork the repo
 3. Create a new branch based off of `main`
 4. Add your changes
-5. Create a new changelog entry by running `npm run changelog` and fill in the data
+5. Create a new changelog entry by running `npm run changeset` and fill in the data

    This will create an `.md` file with a random name in the `.changeset` folder.
 This file should contain the changes that were added as part of your contribution.
 It will later be _automatically_ added to the main `CHANGELOG.md` file when a new release is created.